 Braking is the art of slowing down.
 Breaking is misjudging the process and breaking something on you or your bike.

 The key to hard braking is to do it when the bike has zero lean angle and to react quickly but smoothly.
 Zero lean angle means you have maximum contact patch available for braking forces (see “The Fight for Traction”).
+It is important to remember that most of your braking should be done before you turn into the corner.
+Hard braking after the turn in point will make the bike stand up and run wide.
+This may result in you crossing the centre line into oncoming traffic or running off the road.

 It is important to react quickly.
 A motorcycle travelling at 100 kph gobbles up almost 28 meters/second.
 In 3 seconds a motorcycle will travel the length of a football field.
 Good reactions come from good vision (see Eyes Part 1, II & III).